Sheenamittal/CodeCrucible/README.md

 * **Multi-Language Code Analysis:** Analyzes code in Python, Java, C++, JavaScript, HTML, and CSS using a flexible, LLM-based approach.
 * **AI-Powered Refactoring:** Identifies code smells and vulnerabilities and provides intelligent, refactored code snippets with clear explanations.
-* **Algorithmic Optimization:** A dedicated endpoint analyzes the time and space complexity of Python functions and suggests optimal solutions.
+* **Algorithmic Optimization:** Got a brute-force function?
+Paste it into the optimizer.
+It will analyze the time and space complexity and provide a more efficient, time-optimized solution with a full Big O analysis.
 * **Interactive Web UI:** A clean, modern frontend built with vanilla HTML/CSS/JS that includes:
     * **CodeMirror Editors:** For professional-grade code input and syntax highlighting.
     * **"Before & After" View:** A side-by-side comparison of the original and refactored code.